ben-grande/qusal/salt/qubes-builder/README.md

 builder qube was Debian based, the executor qube still needs to be a Fedora template.

-A set of trusted keys is placed into the `qubes-builder` to be used to verify the git repositories during this package installation.
-The split-gpg2 setup is not used during installation as it can't restrict access to a certain set of keys (GNUPGHOME) yet.
-Spit-gpg2 will be used for GPG operations transparently when verifying and signing software, don't worry.

 - Top
 ```sh
 qubesctl top.enable qubes-builder